Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-1.rst

    >>> print(p[0])
    cartesian line: sin(x) for x over (-10.0, 10.0)

-We can combine multiple plots together in two ways:
+We can combine multiple plots together in three ways:

 1. summing them up: this will create a new plot containing all data series from all initial plots.
 For example: